Please link this guide if you use it as a reference for your own content

 On-field DPS

-Especially since the introduction of Dendro and its subsequent reactions, this is Lisa’s best and most applicable role.
 As an on-field DPS, Lisa applies ample amounts of Electro application, acts as a driver for other potential characters, and supports the team through her valuable Passive.
+Lisa is often used in conjunction with the Dendro element and its subsequent reactions due to their prominent synergy.

 This playstyle will be one of the two main archetypes focused on within the Quick Guide.